 Weeks went by since she had seen the TARDIS and apparently spaced out for what felt like hours to Damien.
 She didn’t remember anything though, but something had scared her, which was all she could remember.
 She found herself waking up randomly in cold sweat, her heart racing, as she forgot what the hell it was that scared her so badly.
 Something dark was inside her, she could feel it, but she just couldn’t find it?
 That doesn’t make any sense, but it’s true.

 At night, she’d visit the TARDIS through the tunnels guided around the cemetery.
 She didn’t need Damien following her or being with her when she was visiting the TARDIS, she wanted to be alone.
 There was something about the blue box, the way it lit up when she came near, she felt it was waiting for her this whole time since she threw the bean down.
-She didn’t understand how it grow though and that’s what made it even more fantastic.
+She didn’t understand how it grew though and that’s what made it even more fantastic.

 She ran through the underground tunnels this late evening, splashing in the murky water.
 It was disgusting, but worth it every time.
 There was something about the blue police box that caught her attention more than it had when she was a child.

 She struggled pushing with all her strength the stone door opened.
 She would always appear behind the TARDIS.
 She walked around it, observing every inch of the mysterious box.
-It didn’t make any noises, it just lit up when she appeared.
+It didn’t make any noises; it just lit up when she appeared.
 She tried touching the doors again, seeing if she can remember anything, but nothing happened.
-She would sit down and lie her back against the TARDIS, thinking aloud as if it could hear her.
+She would sit down and lay her back against the TARDIS, thinking aloud as if it could hear her.